Environmental, social, and governance: Dimensions

-In 2023 Vanguard distanced itself from ESG investing as its CEO states that it's not compatible with its fiduciary duties to the investors.
-Fewer than 1 in 7 of their active equity managers outperformed the broad market in any five-year period and none of them relied exclusively on a net-zero investment methodology.

-Environmental concerns
+Environmental dimension

-Both the threat of climate changes and fears over climate change have grown, so investors may choose to factor sustainability issues into their investment choices.
+Both the threat of climate change and concern over climate change have grown, so investors are choosing to factor sustainability issues into their investment choices to enable better risk-adjusted returns.
 The issues often represent externalities, such as influences on the functioning and revenues of the company that are not exclusively affected by market mechanisms.
 As with all areas of ESG, the breadth of possible concerns is vast (e.g. greenhouse gas emissions, biodiversity, waste management, water management) but some of the chief areas are listed below:

 Climate crisis

-The body of research providing data of global trends in climate change has led some investors—pension funds, holders of insurance reserves—to begin to screen investments in terms of their impact on the perceived factors of climate change.
+The body of research providing data of global trends in climate change has led some investors—pension funds, holders of insurance reserves—to begin to screen investments in terms of their effect on the perceived factors of climate change.
 Fossil fuel-reliant industries are less attractive.
 In the UK, investment policies were particularly affected by the conclusions of the Stern Review in 2006, a report commissioned by the British government to provide an economic analysis of the issues associated with climate change.
 Its conclusions pointed towards the necessity of including considerations of climate change and environmental issues in all financial calculations and that the benefits of early action on climate change would outweigh its costs.
+The main framework used globally is the Taskforce on Climate-Related Financial Disclosures (TCFD).